 Westchester is home to some of the largest and oldest trees in New York State.
 Many of our mature trees are a few centuries old.
 The majestic Bedford Oak, a white oak at the corner of Hook Road and Cantitoe Street in Bedford was planted around 1550 give or take, making it almost five hundred years old.

 There are so many more majestic trees throughout the county that may not be as well known.
 But all the trees lining our streets and planted in our parks and yards contribute to the collective natural beauty of Westchester: a reason so many of us are drawn to live and work here.
+These trees need proper care and regular maintenance including commercial tree trimming services.
+On the other hand, property owners who have dying trees in their yard may get rid of them with the help of a professional tree removal service.

 Let’s keep contributing to that natural beauty and plant more trees now for future generations to enjoy.
 If at least one of these trees were planted in every yard in Westchester, we would be well on our way.
 Here are the top four trees I recommend, all native to this region.